 Many students have found the Department’s M.A. program invaluable preparation for seeking admission to a Ph.D. program.
 The department offers a wide range of courses, a supportive academic community, and a cutting-edge teacher-preparation program.
 Others who decide not to pursue the Ph.D. find the program satisfying and valuable for a range of further endeavors, including law, teaching, and business.

 There are three distinct tracks leading to the M.A. in philosophy: the traditional track, the Neurophilosophy track, and the J.D./M.A. track.
 The traditional track is designed for those who plan to seek the Ph.D. in philosophy or have a general interest in philosophy.
-The Neurophilosophy track is designed for students interested in empirically-informed philosophy of mind and the philosophical implications of current empirical work in neuroscience, psychology, and cognitive science.
+The Neurophilosophy track is designed for students who are interested in empirically-informed philosophy of mind and plan to seek the Ph.D. in philosophy (or in some cases a related field such as neuroscience, psychology, or cognitive science).
 The J.D./M.A. track, offered in conjunction with the College of Law at Georgia State University, allows students to receive the M.A. in philosophy and the J.D. in four years instead of the five which would normally be required.

 Certificate in Applied Philosophy

 The Graduate Certificate in Applied Philosophy is ideal for three groups of people:

 * graduate students already enrolled in a graduate degree program at Georgia State who wish to obtain an additional credential to improve their attractiveness to employers both inside and outside the academy,

 * higher education instructors who wish to teach philosophy classes and therefore want a formal credential and, as required by accrediting agencies, at least 18 credit hours of graduate level coursework in philosophy, and

 * those who wish to pursue graduate-level study in philosophy for personal enrichment.